Kenya Moore Relives Phaedra Parks And Apollo Nida Drama: No Forgiveness Needed

 A post shared by Kenya Moore (@thekenyamoore) on

 “The truth is, I have forgiven Phaedra for trying to destroy me years ago.
-She single handedly started rumors that I was an alcoholic, bipolar, that I paid Walter to be my boyfriend, that I was a whore, made fun of my fertility issues stating I had scrambled eggs and the fact that I didn’t have a husband, to name a few.
+She single handedly started rumors that I was an alcoholic, bipolar, that I paid Walter to be my boyfriend, that I was a w***e, made fun of my fertility issues stating I had scrambled eggs and the fact that I didn’t have a husband, to name a few.
 She is relentless with her attempts to obliterate any semblance of dignity or reputation I had.
 Yet, I forgave her and asked that she did the same with me.
 With that said, Phaedra is no one’s friend.
 If you can’t be a friend to anyone, you can’t ruin a friendship that never was,” Kenya Moore continues in her blog for Bravo.

 What do you think of Kenya Moore’s blog about Phaedra?
 Are you surprised that Parks is still blaming Moore for getting involved in her marriage, when her estranged husband was the one who lied about Kenya?